Crucial-Diff: A Unified Diffusion Model for Crucial Image and Annotation Synthesis in Data-scarce Scenarios: Experiment

 \subsection{Datasets and Metrics}

 The experiments assess training efficiency, generation quality and downstream task performance in two real-world scenarios, industrial inspection and medical diagnosis.

 \textbf{Industrial inspection.} We evaluate Crucial-Diff on the MVTec dataset \cite{bergmann2019mvtec}, which contains 3,629 normal training images and a test set of 467 normal and 1,258 anomaly images with mask labels.
+Additionally, we evaluate our method on the Real-IAD dataset \cite{wang2024real}.
+This dataset contains 150K images covering 30 different object categories, providing more diverse and challenging real-world industrial scenarios.
 Following \cite{hu2023anomalydiffusion}, one-third of the anomaly images are used for training, while the rest is used to test downstream tasks.
 Generation performance is evaluated with Intra-cluster pairwise LPIPS distance (IC-LPIPS) \cite{ojha2021few}, Inception Score (IS) \cite{salimans2016improved} and Kernel Inception Distance (KID) \cite{binkowski2018demystifying}.
 Detection performance is evaluated with Average Precision (AP) and maximum F1 score (F1-MAX).
 Computational efficiency is measured by metric Time, which means total training hours for all targets.

 \textbf{Medical Diagnosis.} We conduct experiments on five publicly available polyp segmentation datasets: ETIS \cite{silva2014toward}, CVC-ClinicDB/CVC-612 \cite{bernal2015wm}, CVC-ColonDB \cite{tajbakhsh2015automated}, EndoScene \cite{vazquez2017benchmark} and Kvasir \cite{jha2020kvasir}.
 The training set includes Kvasir with 900 samples and CVC-ClinicDB with 550 samples. while the test set comprises CVC-300, CVC-ClinicDB, CVC-ColonDB, ETIS and Kvasir with a total of 898 samples.
 The evaluation uses IC-LPIPS, IS and KID to assess synthesized image diversity and quality, along with mIoU and mDice for downstream accuracy.
 Higher values denote better performance for all metrics except KID, where lower values are optimal.